Introduction to Docker on a Managed VPS

 Database Management: Run different database versions for various projects without any conflicts.

-Load Balancing and High Availability: Use Docker to create replicated clusters of services or applications, enhancing load balancing and ensuring high availability.
+Load Balancing and High Availability: Use Docker to create replicated clusters of services or applications, or integrate with a Proxmox cluster to achieve high availability and streamlined failover.

 Big Data Processing and Analytics: Run big data applications and analytics tools within Docker containers for scalable and efficient data processing.